NikolaiRadke/Noko/README.md

 The DIY-**NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKO/tree/master/NEWS.md).

-**22.01.2018** - The new PCB arrived.
-With 8x10 cm it's quite small.
-Now, me and the other supporters are going to test the PCB.
-Whenn everything is working well, another pcb related Wiki will be made and every NOKO fan will get the opportunity to order his board.
-Stay tuned.
-Again ;-)
+**06.02.2018** - The PCB is working great!
+There are only small issues left.
+When everthing ist ready, i will make a PCB fork with it's own wiki.
+Stay tuned...

 ![NOKO Orange](http://www.nikolairadke.de/NOKO/noko_echt.png)